Phu Cam Cathedral and Redeemer Church are two of the beautiful structures in Hue City, Vietnam, with a history of hundreds of years.

 The crucifix with the statue of the suffering God was created from a pine tree taken from the Thien An Hill, in the mountainous area southwest of Hue city.

-It can be said that Phu Cam church is one of the architectural masterpieces of Catholicism with the record-setting time in the history of church construction in Vietnam.
+It can be said that Phu Cam church is one of the architectural masterpieces of Catholicism with a record-setting time in the history of church construction in Vietnam.

 This work was also one of the highlights in the career of architect Ngo Viet Thu, adding to his other famous works such as Independence Palace, and Dalat Atomic Institute.